-Erbar Mattes is a London-based international architecture practice established by Demian Erbar and Holger Mattes in 2015.
+Erbar Mattes is a London-based international architecture practice established by Demian Erbar and Holger Mattes.

-Our founding partners bring extensive UK and international experience leading the design and construction of highly acclaimed buildings within the arts, hospitality, housing, and office sectors, including the public art galleries The Hepworth Wakefield and Turner Contemporary in Margate.
+Our founding directors bring in their extensive UK and international experience leading the design and construction of highly acclaimed and technically challenging buildings within the arts, hospitality, housing, and office sectors, including the public art galleries The Hepworth Wakefield and Turner Contemporary in Margate.

 Holger studied architecture at the Technical Universities in Aachen, Delft, and Berlin, graduating in 2002.
 He gained professional experience in Germany and The Netherlands, qualifying as an architect in 2005.
 Holger moved to London in 2007 to join David Chipperfield Architects where he was an Associate from 2009 until 2013.
 He was in charge of the acclaimed Turner Contemporary public art gallery in Margate and a number of high profile residential and hospitality schemes in the UK, US, and the Middle East.
 In 2013/14 he collaborated with Mae Architects where he led large-scale London housing developments Agar Grove and Brentford Lock West.
 In 2015 Holger co-founded Erbar Mattes Architects as a director.
 He is registered as architect in the UK and The Netherlands and a chartered member of the RIBA.
 He taught architecture at the Technical University Aachen and the University for the Creative Arts in Canterbury, and has been a design critic at the Bartlett, UCL, London Metropolitan University, and the Welsh School of Architecture.